 There are many factors that impact your results.
 Throughput problems in your local area network, IP or access overhead, and network design all play a role.
 Please read the definitions and examples below to learn more about these factors.

 Why do I see a license expiration notice?

 This notice is in place to protect our test from being stolen and run, mirrored, or framed into another website.

 Make sure you are going to https://www.megapath.com/speedtestplus/.
 We have software in place to block our internet quality test from being used in any other domain.

 Also, you may have an older version of the test cached in your browser.
 Clearing your cache and MegaPath cookies should make the license expiration notice disappear.

-Our speed test sends packets of empty data back and forth to your computer in order to test your line speed.
+Our broadband quality test sends packets of empty data back and forth to your computer in order to test your line speed.
 Since we are a third-party sending a receiving a tiny data packet from your computer to perform the test, some ad block or security services interpret this as an attack and act accordingly.
-Temporarily lowering the severity should allow the speed test to work.
+Temporarily lowering the severity should allow the test to work.
 Be sure to turn it back on before leaving our website.

-How do I save my test results?
+How do I save my bandwidth test results?

 Your most recent results are saved under Results History when tested on desktop or tablet.